 4- God is both eternally omniscient and omnipotent.

-5- Therefore, God can elect and create a world in which he knows with absolute certainty what will happen in that world if he actualizes it — including the free choices of humans.
+5- Therefore, God can elect and create a world in which he knows with absolute certainty what would happen in that world if he actualizes it — including the free choices of humans.

 6- Calvinism rejects deductive conclusion (5) and Molinism affirms it.